go-gitea/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

 - `LETSENCRYPT_ACCEPTTOS`: **false**: This is an explicit check that you accept the terms of service for Let's Encrypt.
 - `LETSENCRYPT_DIRECTORY`: **https**: Directory that Letsencrypt will use to cache information such as certs and private keys.
 - `LETSENCRYPT_EMAIL`: **email@example.com**: Email used by Letsencrypt to notify about problems with issued certificates.
 (No default)
+- `ALLOW_GRACEFUL_RESTARTS`: **true**: Perform a graceful restart on SIGHUP
+- `GRACEFUL_HAMMER_TIME`: **60s**: After a restart the parent process will stop accepting new connections and will allow requests to finish before stopping.
+Shutdown will be forced if it takes longer than this time.

 ## Database (`database`)